faafaa123/DLPT-semantic-segmentation/README.md

 - The dataset was split using a stratified shuffle split scheme into train and validation subsets with 80% and 20% of the available data, respectively.
 The stratification was done based on the presence or not of a class in each image.

-- Various augmentations techniques were used to try to improve generalization.
+- Various loss functions were tested, including:

-- The loss function used was an equally weighted combination of the Focal Loss and the Soft Dice Loss:
-  - The Focal Loss is a modification of the Cross-Entropy loss focused on learning from hard negative examples.
+  - The Focal Loss: is a modification of the Cross-Entropy loss focused on learning from hard negative examples.
-  - The Soft Dice Loss is effective in addressing the challenge of imbalanced foreground and background regions.
+  - The Soft Dice Loss: is effective in addressing the challenge of imbalanced foreground and background regions.
+  - An equally weighted combination of the Focal Loss and the Soft Dice Loss.
+  - The Tversky Loss

 - An SGD optimizer using the setup used by the YOLOv5 training script, where three parameter groups are defined for different weight decay configurations.